nghianguyentek/my.uopeople.edu/data-structures/stacks.md

 # Stack Data Structures

-A stack is a list-like structure that adds elements at one end and removes elements at the other.
+A stack is a list-like structure that adds and removes elements from only one end.

 ## Characteristics